sqzmilmao/financial-garden/README.md

 ### Reward Coupons
 Users earn coupons by maintaining positive financial behaviors.
 These coupons can be redeemed for real-world benefits and discounts, creating tangible incentives for good financial habits.

-## Workflow

-The main codebase is available at: https://github.com/sqzmilmao/financial-garden

 ## Team

 - Aiziya Paizulla